paullockaby/enphase-proxy/README.md

 ### `ENPHASE_LOCAL_API_JWT`

 If you set all of the environment variables defined above the `enphase-proxy` will, at startup and then periodically thereafter, hit the Enphase Enlighten system and get a new JWT.
 If you're testing then you might worry that you may be blocked.
-If you manage to get a valid JWT then set it here and the `enphase-proxy` tool will never hit the cloud.
-Since the JWTs (currently) are set with six _month_ lifetimes, this is pretty safe to do.
+If you have to get a valid JWT on hand then set it here and the `enphase-proxy` tool will never hit the cloud.
+Since the JWTs (currently) are set with six _month_ lifetimes, this is pretty safe to do for a time period.
+If this environment variable is set then all of the `ENPHASE_REMOTE_` environment variables are ignored.

 ## Manually Getting the JWT